sigmdel/supermini_esp32c3_sketches/README.md

   1. The XIAO connected with the Wi-Fi router no matter the TX power setting.
 That may not be all that significant since the router was 1 metre away.

-  2. Not one of the four Super Mini board was able to connect to the Wi-Fi network with the default TX power setting.
+  2. Not one of the four Super Mini boards was able to connect to the Wi-Fi network with the default TX power setting.

   3. There is significant variation between the Super Mini boards.